amanlai/stack-overflow-answers/machine-learning-related/compute-jaccard-similarity/readme.md

 ## How to compute jaccard similarity from a pandas dataframe

-<sup>It's a post that was first posted as an answer to a Stack Overflow question that can be found [here](https://stackoverflow.com/a/75830840/19123103). </sup>
+<sup>This post is based on my answer to a Stack Overflow question that can be found [here](https://stackoverflow.com/a/75830840/19123103). </sup>

 Jaccard similarity scores can also be calculated using [`scipy.spatial.distance.pdist`][1].
 One of its metrics is `'jaccard'` which computes jaccard dissimilarity (so that the score has to be subtracted from 1 to get jaccard similarity).
 It returns a 1D array where each value corresponds to the jaccard similarity between two columns.